 - Be at least 17 years old by 1 October of the year of enrollment as a scholarship cadet if enrolled in the fall.
 Other than fall enrollees must be at least 17 years old by the time of enrollment as a scholarship cadet.
 No waivers are authorized.

 - Be under 27 years old by 30 June of the calendar year in which eligible for appointment.
 An extension may be granted to prior service applicants if the applicant will be under 30 years old by 30 June of the calendar year that he or she is eligible for appointment.
 The length of an extension may not exceed the actual period of active duty service.

 - Be of good moral character as evidenced by home, community, and school activities.

 - Exhibit a strong desire to obtain a commission and pursue a military career in the Army.

-- Possess potential to become an effective Army officer.
-Leadership potential will be emphasized as a very important factor for selection and continuation of a scholarship.
+- Will possess the potential to become an effective Army officer.
+Leadership potential will be emphasized as a very important factor for the selection and continuation of a scholarship.
 Applicants must possess officer potential as evidenced by - (a) Appearance. (b) Personality. (c) Academic excellence. (d) Extracurricular activities. (e) Physical fitness.